Digital & Tech Glossary

 TechCrunch

-Leading technology news publication covering startups, venture capital, and tech industry developments.
+Leading technology news publication covering startups, venture capital, and tech industry developments that shapes investor decisions and startup visibility.

 Technical Debt

-The accumulated cost of shortcuts and suboptimal solutions in code that will require future effort to fix.
+The accumulated cost of shortcuts and suboptimal solutions in code that slows development and increases maintenance costs over time.

 Technical SEO

-Optimizing website infrastructure and code for search engine crawling and indexing.
+Optimizing website infrastructure and code for search engine crawling and indexing to improve site performance and search rankings.

 Technical Specification

-A detailed document outlining the technical requirements, architecture, and implementation plan for a software project.
+A detailed document outlining the technical requirements, architecture, and implementation plan for a software project to guide development teams.

 The Verge

-Technology news site covering consumer technology, science, and how technology intersects with culture.
+Technology news site covering consumer technology, science, and culture intersections that influences tech discourse and consumer decisions.

 U